spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 In this step you will try out the pipeline that you have just build.

-1. Modify the application code to trigger a new Jenkins build and monitor that it triggers the Spinnaker pipeline.
+1. Got to [Jenkins](http://localhost:8080) and launch a new build of the "Sample Aptly Job".
+After some minutes, you should see your pipeline running.

-   You can also click on *Start Manual Execution* if you want to use an existing build.
+   You can also click on *Start Manual Execution* on your pipeline.

 1. Navigate to the [PIPELINES](http://localhost:9000/#/applications/codelab/executions) tab
 1. Click on *Details* to get more information about the status of your deployment
 1. Connect to your application.